Spidercores/ASOptimizer/README.md

 - **Chemical Engineering**
   Algorithms and data pipelines for molecular structure analysis and optimization.
+  To learn more about sequence engineering described in the MTNA paper, please refer to [URL](https://github.com/minkang23/ASOptimizer_sequence).

 - **Dataset**
   Includes experimentally validated chemical data and simulation results.